The Samoyed breed has been around for hundreds of years. They are also often called ‘smiling sammies’!

-Bred to live shoulder-to-shoulder with his masters, the Samoyed naturally forms a very tight bond with those he considers family, and although he is very tolerant of harsh weather, this is not a breed who should be considered an outdoor dog.
+Bred to live shoulder-to-shoulder with his masters, the Samoyed naturally forms a very tight bond with those he considers family.
+Plus, although he is very tolerant of harsh weather, this is not a breed who should be considered an outdoor dog.

-For this reason, the Samoyed’s tight bond with his family could be a blessing and a curse, as this dog cannot handle being left on his own for hours at a time.
+So, the Samoyed’s tight bond with his family could be a blessing and a curse.
+As this dog cannot handle being left on his own for hours at a time.

 In fact, it is recommended that those who choose to get this breed either have a very flexible work schedule or are able to work from home.